ianthropos88/awscloud_web_app_Ch.1/README.md

 #### ✔️ Critical Success Factors ####

+-> What will be the impact of it!

 1. Management of Change.
 2. Countries Ownership of the Process.
 3. Good Application from the database to the Production Sites.

 #### ✔️ Measures: KPIs & Benefits ####

+-> Why we are trying to solve it!

 1. Non-conformities due to wrong delivery documentation.
 2. Waiting time for Regulatory Document Corrections.